dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 {% include image.html url='/assets/iceland/hoffell-hot-tub.jpg' caption='Hoffell Hot Tubs' %}

 Next up is a drive to the **Stokksnes mountain** area, which is a beautiful area on a peninsula.
-You'll have to pay a little in the Viking Cafe t oget through the barriers and to the car park but once you do, you can wonder around a very picturesque area with the mountain looming over another black beach.
+You'll have to pay a little in the Viking Cafe to get through the barriers and to the car park but once you do, you can wonder around a very picturesque area with the mountain looming over another black beach.

 A little walk inland you'll come to the **Viking Village**, which is a intricate and accurately build viking village for a TV series that never made it to air.
 The remains of the village are still here and it really is an experience to wonder around and feel how vikings could have once lived.
 You may notice the strange remains of a fake rock wall near the center of the village, this was to hide a stone building from view.
 The stairs are still accessible from the back so go ahead, climb them and explore!